sayihhamza/challenge-git/README.md

 2) Solve the challenge locally
 3) Create a new repo in your GitHub account and note the git url
 4) Set your local origin to the new git url: `git remote set-url origin ${git url}`
-5) Push your solution to the newly set origin
+5) Push your solution to the newly set origin.

 You must follow these steps for your solution to be accepted -- forks or other methods will not be considered.